Stigmatophilia (Tattoos & Piercings)

 - 05John Money — Wikipediasexologist associated with the broad -philia paraphilia lexicon and popularising the term 'paraphilia'

 - 06Tattoo — WikipediaOtzi (c.
-3250 BCE) as oldest tattooed human; 'tattoo' from Polynesian 'tatau' via Cook (1769); mainstreaming since the 1970s; US prevalence (~14% of adults by 2008, ~one third of 25-29-year-olds)
+3250 BCE) as oldest tattooed human; 'tattoo' from Polynesian 'tatau' via Cook (1769); the mainstreaming of tattooing since the 1970s and its concentration among younger cohorts.
+Documents how widespread tattoos are, not how many people are erotically drawn to them.

 - 07DSM-5-TR — American Psychiatric Associationnot a stand-alone paraphilic disorder among consenting adults absent distress or impairment